flaneuse/recipes/_posts/2020-12-20-master-scone-recipe.md

   - "Preheat the oven to 350 &deg;F."
   - Make sure to keep all ingredients as cold as possible throughout and work the dough as little as possible to avoid building up gluten.
   - Mix the flour, baking powder, salt, and sugar together.
   - Add the chunks of cold butter and coat with the flour mix.
 Using a pastry cutter, blend the flour / butter together until you have pea-sized chunks.
 If you don't have a pastry cutter, you can use two knives or your hands.
-Other people use food processors, which makes it simple but can build up excess gluten and end up with tougher scones.
+Other people use food processors, which makes it simple but can build up excess gluten, leading to tougher scones.
   - "Mix together the egg with &frac14 cup of cold heavy cream."
   - "Add the cream/egg and mix with your hands till you have a loose dough, adding more cream as needed.
 At the end, the dough should be soft and completely together without dry spots but should not be sticky-- think a little bit stiffer than Play-doh consistency.
 Typically, I add most of the &frac14; cup of cream/egg mixture and blend by hand and slowly dribble in more cream until the consistency feels right.
 That's often close to an additional &frac14; cup of cream, for &frac12; cup total.
 Avoid kneading the dough; you want to work it as little as possible."
   - If you want to laminate the dough, roll out or press the dough and fold over itself a few times to create flaky layers like a biscuit (see raspberry almond variation).